10maurycy10/world-sim/README.md

 # world-sim

-a program to simulate a world for fun
+a program to simulate a world for fun (not relisticly)